Product design

 how automation is impacting our users

-One third of automation-related support tickets were resolved within 2 days, compared to longer manual cycles earlier
+1/3rd of automation-related support tickets were resolved within 2 days, compared to longer manual cycles earlier

 Noticeable reduction in repetitive manual updates for PMs across active projects